Skatterbrainz/FudgePop/README.md

   * Because it started with Chocolatey, and a strange bet with a colleague over beer and coffee.
   * I know that makes no sense at all, but it still tastes pretty darn good!
+# In a Nutshell

+  * Install module on the remote device (as a local admin)
+  * Create/Clone policy template
+  * Edit and publish policy file (Internet-facing)
+  * Configure client to run on schedule
+  * Maintain policy file for future changes

 # Installation